Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP13_Final_Project.md

 ## **1. What is Natural Language Processing?**  <a name="1"></a>

-> NLP is a field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language [1].
+> Natural Language Processing (NLP) is a field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language [1].

 >NLP can help with many tasks and can applicable to a variety of fields.
 For example, NLP enables the recognition and prediction of diseases based on electronic health records and patient’s own speech.
 This capability is being explored in health conditions that go from cardiovascular diseases to depression and even schizophrenia.
 For example, Amazon Comprehend Medical is a service that uses NLP to extract disease conditions, medications and treatment outcomes from patient notes, clinical trial reports and other electronic health records [2].
 >
 ## **2. What is NER?**<a name="2"></a>

->Name Entity Recognition plays a major role in the semantic part of NLP, which extracts the meaning of words, sentences and their relationships [1].
+>Name Entity Recognition (NER) plays a major role in the semantic part of NLP, which extracts the meaning of words, sentences and their relationships [1].
 NER is able to locate entities in a text and label it based on predefined categories.
 Some examples of entities are, “person”, “organization”, “place”, or even a biomedical term.
-For example NER can recognize that “pancreatic cancer” is a disease and “reduced lung function” is a symptom.
+For example, NER can recognize that “pancreatic cancer” is a disease and “reduced lung function” is a symptom.
 NER plays an important role in enabling machines to understand a text.

 ## **3. Steps in Classification**<a name="3"></a>
   > ### Overview of Classification: